BlasBenito/distantia/README.md

 The “p_value” column represents the fraction of permutations yielding a psi score lower than the observed value, and indicates the strength of similarity between two time series.
-A significance threshold (e.g., 0.05, depending on iterations) helps identifying pairs of time series with a robust similarity.
+A significance threshold (e.g., 0.05, depending on the number of repetitions) helps identify pairs of time series with a robust similarity.

 ### Variable Importance